nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 her.

-In that moment the pantryman made a lightning-bolt move; and shut down the little glass door between the pantry and the kitchen....
+In that moment the pantryman made a lightning-bolt move; and shut down the little glass door between the pantry and the kitchen.<span class="three-dots"></span>

 ::: {.small-break}
 :::